Has cancer hijacked your relationship?

 There are two different Together Against Cancer workshops.
 One Together Against Cancer Workshop meets once for four hours.
-In this workshop, couples explore the impact of cancer on their relationship, begin to talk about the issues they have been unable to discuss and learn the importance of a secure and connected relationship to the well being of the cancer patient.
-The second Together Against Cancer – Hold Me Tight Workshop meets for 2 hours a night, 2 nights a week for 4 weeks.
-In this workshop, couples complete all the material in the 4 hour Together Against Cancer workshop and learn to understand their triggers, to make repairs and to forgive, to maintain physical touch and closeness and to keep their love alive for a lifetime.
+In this workshop, couples explore the impact of cancer on their relationship, begin to talk about the issues they have been unable to discuss and learn the importance of a secure and connected relationship to the well being of the cancer patient and partner.
+The second Together Against Cancer – Hold Me Tight® Workshop, a 16 hour program, meets for 4 hours on two Friday afternoons and 4 hours on two Saturday mornings with a weekend off between the two weekends.
+In this workshop, couples complete all the material in the 4 hour Together Against Cancer workshop plus they earn to understand their triggers, to make repairs and to forgive, to maintain physical touch and closeness and to keep their love alive for a lifetime.

-For Wanda’s recent article in Coping with Cancer, go to Copingmag.com and read “Together Against Cancer: The Quality of Your Relationship Matters”, http://copingmag.com/cwc/index.php/feature_article/together_against_cancer
+For Wanda’s recent article in Coping with Cancer, go to Copingmag.com and read “Together Against Cancer: The Quality of Your Relationship Matters”.

 “Wanda has the ability to share important information in a simple, easy to understand format.
 My spouse was impacted in a positive way today.”

 "The program has been a wonderful opportunity to enhance, expand and understand the dynamics of my relationship with my wife.
 Thank you for making my life better, for the rest of my life."

 "I appreciate the safe space your created.
 Our time with you was so beneficial, productive and quick!
 I think of you often with sincere gratitude."